Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Simultaneous Inference Framework

 \subsubsection{Simultaneous Test}

-In the multiple edge test scenario, we aim to test whether there are no edges at all in a user-specified edge set $E$, which corresponds to the following null hypothesis:
+Now we shift our focus to a more challenging problem of multiple edge testing.
+In this scenario, we aim to test whether there are no edges at all in a user-specified edge set $E \subseteq [p] \times [p]$, regardless of its size, which corresponds to the following null hypothesis:

 When $E$ consists of a single edge $(i,j)$, $H_{0,E}$ reduces to the single-edge null hypothesis $H_{0,ij}$ in \cref{eq:H0_single}.
 While multiple testing techniques, such as Bonferroni correction, can be applied to extend single-edge tests to multiple-edge tests, these methods are often overly conservative.
-Moreover, in neuroscience applications, the edge set $E$ typically represents connections between different brain areas, and its cardinality can grow up to $q^2$.
+Moreover, in neuroscience applications, the edge set $E$ typically represents connections between different brain areas, and its cardinality can grow on the order of $q^2$.
 As a result, even if we establish the asymptotic normality of a single $\hat{T}_{ij}$, traditional multiple testing methods may not be valid in high-dimensional settings where $\abs{E}$ grows rapidly.

 To address this challenge, we propose a simultaneous testing approach based on the supremum norm of $\hat{T}_E := ( \hat{T}_{ij} : (i,j) \in E )$, defined as: